Dean Bakopoulos

 which praised its sadly funny vibe, saying, "this book nails the entropy of adulthood."

 Personal life

 In September 2015 he married Alissa Nutting.
-It is his second marriage.
-Bakopoulos and Nutting divide their time between Los Angeles and Iowa City, Iowa, along with their blended family of three children.
-The couple frequently collaborates.
-They worked together on Made For Love, a television series based on Nutting's novel Made For Love, which premiered on HBO Max in 2021 and starred Cristin Milioti, Ray Romano, and Noma Dumezweni.
-They currently have two new television series in development.
+They created Made For Love, a television series based on Nutting's novel Made For Love, which premiered on HBO Max in 2021 and starred Cristin Milioti, Ray Romano, and Noma Dumezweni.
+They divorced after the show's second season.